rage/programming-23/data/part-4/1-vscode.md

 ## Executing code

-In Visual Studio Code the easiest way to execute your code is clicking on the green triangle.
+In Visual Studio Code, the easiest way to execute your code is clicking on the green triangle.
 Sometimes it happens that some program is left running in the background, maybe waiting for input from the user or stuck in an infinite loop, without you realising it.
-This is usually noticed when trying to execute the next program, which simply will not run because the previous execution is still hogging up resources.
+You might only notice this when trying to execute the next program, which simply will not run because the previous execution is still hogging up resources.
 A quick fix is pressing on the keys _Control_+_C_ at the same time, which stops the execution of any ongoing process.
 The next program should now run fine.

 ## The interactive Python interpreter

 One of the most important tools for any Python programmer is the interactive Python interpreter.

-Starting up the interpreter sometimes depends on your platform.
+Starting up the interpreter may depend on your platform.
 In a Linux or Mac system, you can type in `python3` in the terminal.
 In Windows, the command on the command line might be `python`.
 Firing up the interpreter on a Mac looks like this:

 <img src="4_1_1.png">